Leviticus 15 – Laws Concerning Bodily Discharges

 ‘Thus you shall separate the children of Israel from their uncleanness, lest they die in their uncleanness when they defile My tabernacle that is among them.
 This is the law for one who has a discharge, and for him who emits semen and is unclean thereby, and for her who is indisposed because of her customary impurity, and for one who has a discharge, either man or woman, and for him who lies with her who is unclean.’”

 a.
 When they defile My tabernacle: None of these discharges made a man or a woman sinful, only ceremonially unclean.
-Normal discharges of semen and menstruation made one ceremonially unclean, not because there was anything inherently wrong with them, but because the two are connected with symbols of life and redemption, blood and semen.
+Normal discharges of semen and menstruation made one ceremonially unclean, not because there was anything inherently wrong with them, but because the two are connected with symbols of redemption and life, blood and semen.

 i.
 This presented a powerful and consistent message.
 It said that there is something broken and inherently impure in us, even in what comes from us normally.
 It also said that there is a significant aspect of our brokenness and impurity that is, in some way, connected to our sexuality.